 Both the X-H1 and the LX10 are recent models that are part of the current product line-up.
 The LX10 replaced the earlier Panasonic LX7, while the X-H1 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-H1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-H1 and the Panasonic LX10?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X-H1: